Is it worth playing?

 Here is the part when we get a bit more in-depth.
 We compiled a list of useful tips and tricks that will help you throughout your gaming journey and hopefully make it more fun and easy!
 Enjoy!

 Use links below to jump to the tips sections.
-Use links in the lower right corner to jump back.

 - How to get chickens?